-An accomplished trial attorney and trusted advisor for nearly two decades, Mitchell has represented foreign and domestic corporations, Dallas-area businesses, municipal government, and individuals.
+A Tarrant County resident, Mitchell is an accomplished trial attorney and trusted advisor for two decades and has represented foreign and domestic corporations, Dallas-area businesses, municipal government, and individuals.
 He has tried more than 100 cases to verdict during his career.

 Verdicts and Settlements

 Ana Lilia Flores, et al. vs. Oscar Renda Contracting, Inc., et al, 191st Judicial District Court of Dallas County, Texas

 - Defense of $13,000,000 wrongful death case vs. client structural engineering firm

 - Result: no liability for client following five-week jury trial

 Garland Dollar, LLC v.
 Reeves Development, LLC, et al, United States District Court for the Northern District of Texas

 - Defense of professional negligence lawsuit (under-designed drainage study) against client structural engineering firm

 - Result: dismissal of all claims (no settlement money paid) 8 months after suit filed

 iFormation Services, Inc. v Sable Computer, Inc. and Eric Wing, in the 366th Judicial District Court, Collin County, Texas